-- Dismissal: Any of the following three academic conditions will lead to dismissal from the MBA Program for Executives: (1) receiving three grades of F in any grading period or in any two contiguous grading periods; (2) receiving two subsequent grades of F after being placed on academic probation; or (3) accumulating five credit units of the sum of lowest 10% (LT) indicators and F grades that did not carry an LT in the first year or eight credit units of the said sum during the program. - c.
-Incompletes: Grades of Incomplete are given at the discretion of the instructor when, on the basis of work completed, the student is doing passing work, but some requirement of the course (e.g., exam or paper) is not completed.
+Any of the following three academic conditions will lead to dismissal from the MBA Program for Executives:

+- Receiving three grades of F in any grading period or in any two contiguous\ grading periods; - Receiving two subsequent grades of F after being placed on academic probation; - Accumulating five credit units of the sum of lowest 10% (LT) indicators and F grades that did not carry an LT in the first year or eight credit units of the said sum during the program.

+Incompletes:

+Grades of Incomplete are given at the discretion of the instructor when, based on work completed, the student is doing passing work, but some requirement of the course (e.g., exam or paper) is not completed.
 All Incomplete grades not removed from a student's record by the end of the first three weeks in the following regular semester shall be converted automatically to F. For example, Incompletes earned in the Spring semester must be removed by the end of the first three weeks of the Summer semester.
 Grades of Incomplete are changed to permanent grades by the instructor, who submits a change-of grade upon completion of course requirements.
 Degrees are awarded in May, August, and December.
-In order to be awarded a degree, a student must complete all requirements by the last day of the preceding final examination period.
+To be awarded a degree, a student must complete all requirements by the last day of the preceding final examination period.